top of page

 Harmonica Workshop

-For this retreat I'll be providing an introduction into playing the harmonica, with a smattering of history, harmonica types, styles of playing, and other tidbits to help you better understand this versatile and handy instrument.
+For this retreat I'll be providing an introduction to playing the harmonica, with a smattering of history, harmonica types, styles of playing, and other tidbits to help you better understand this versatile and handy instrument.

 At the end of the 8th grade as I cleared out my room to leave my prep-school for the summer break I found a discarded harmonica on my dorm floor.
 My mother reached sainthood in my eyes that day as I never stopped playing it on the long drive home.
 I’ve been playing harps ever since.
 Over the years my collection has grown to pretty much every key made for harmonicas.